Major Updates in Claude Code v2.1.166–v2.1.168

 Fallback Model Configuration (fallbackModel)

-A fallbackModel setting has been added that lets you specify up to 3 fallback models to try in sequence when the primary model is overloaded or unavailable (v2.1.166).
-In addition, --fallback-model can now also be applied to interactive sessions.
+A fallbackModel setting has been added that allows you to specify up to 3 fallback models to try in sequence when the primary model is overloaded or unavailable (v2.1.166).
+Additionally, --fallback-model can now also be applied to interactive sessions.

-For example, if the primary model Opus 4.8 fails, it can fall back to Opus 4.7, and if Opus 4.7 fails, it can fall back to Sonnet 4.6.
+For example, if the primary model Opus 4.8 fails, it falls back to Opus 4.7, and if Opus 4.7 fails, it falls back to Sonnet 4.6.

 claude --print \